 The Proponent is Kalbar Operations Pty Ltd (Kalbar).

-You may inspect the EES, draft Planning Scheme Amendment and Works Approval Application and any related documents free of charge on the Kalbar Fingerboards Mineral Sands Project webpage.
+You may inspect the EES, draft Planning Scheme Amendment and Works Approval Application and any related documents on the Kalbar Fingerboards Mineral Sands Project webpage.

-The Project will be on public exhibition for 40 business days between Thursday 3 September and 5.00pm on Thursday 29 October 2020.
+The Project was on public exhibition for 40 business days between Thursday 3 September and 5.00pm on Thursday 29 October 2020.
+You can view the submissions here.

 The purpose of the Directions Hearing is to: